GrahamCampbell/Packagist-Stats/README.md

 ## Security

-If you discover a security vulnerability within this package, please send an email to Graham Campbell at graham@alt-three.com.
+If you discover a security vulnerability within this package, please send an email to security@tidelift.com.
 All security vulnerabilities will be promptly addressed.
 You may view our full security policy [here](https://github.com/GrahamCampbell/Packagist-Stats/security/policy).

 ## License